 - 4. Once your stamp shape is covered with paint, dab it onto the paper to create your shapes and patterns.

-Download your own activity sheet to print and share below!
+Download your own Christmas crafts activity sheet to print and share below!

 - – Make your own eco-friendly paint using all-natural ingredients such as beetroot, berries, honey, and mustard powder.
 All you need is a sieve, some fruit, and water!
 Click here to learn how to make your own natural paint.

-- – Recycle tip: when making your own wrapping paper, gift tags, or cards, try to use plain brown paper that can be put in the recycling bin afterward.
+- – Recycle tip: when making your own wrapping paper, gift tags, or cards, try to use plain brown paper that can be put in the recycling bin afterwards.

 - – Wondering what else you can do with leftover spuds?
 Why not try growing veg from scraps?